George Frazier (baseball manager)

 George Kasson Frazier (January 7, 1861 – February 5, 1913) was a 19th-century professional baseball executive.
 He was the owner and manager of the Syracuse Stars of the American Association, considered a major league, during the 1890 season.

 He managed the Stars to a record of 51–65.
 The team also went 4–7 in 11 games managed by Wallace Fessenden in mid-season.
 The Stars finished in seventh place, and folded at the conclusion of the season.

+He was married to Mary Yale, daughter of Colonel John Wesley Yale, member of the Yale family.